GARRISON KATHIO WEST MILLE LACS LAKE SANITARY DISTRICT

 b.
 The measurements of such wastes are conducted according to the latest edition of Standard Methods for the Examination of Water and Wastewater in a manner acceptable to the District in Ordinance No. 12 “An Ordinance Establish Sewer Use Regulations.”

 c.
 The District’s NODES/SDS Permit, sewer use regulations, and contract for treatment services are not violated.

-Section 7 Because this is still a new District with limited history of wastewater flows and costs, the Board will use the best information available to establish costs.
+Section 7 The Board will use water flow history and the best information to establish costs.

 SEWER ACCESS CHARGES

 Section 1 It is the intent of this Article to outline how the District will compute Sewer Access and Connection (SAC) charges.
 While this Article can cover most situations, it cannot cover all of them.
 When omissions and exceptions occur, the Board will use its best judgment.